 Luxemburg’s letters reveal the person behind the politics and what it is like to live a political movement and be an activist.
 Rózà is cinema, installation and punk rock that has toured across Brazil to occupied schools, social movements, rural towns and theatre festivals.

-Rózà is a collaboration between a group of artists from all art forms: sound, music, film, theatre and performance in São Paulo, Brazil.
-It cuts and pastes Rosa Luxemburg’s letters with footage from recent protests and political events in Brazil, interviews with people on the street and in refugee camps in Europe.
-It poses questions, the same questions that Rosa Luxemburg asked, one hundred years before, about freedom and power, capitalism and socialism, globalisation and imperialism, war and peace, humanity and nature; with an urgency and super relevance of the world around us today.
+Rózà is a collaboration between artists from all art forms: sound, music, film, theatre and performance in São Paulo, Brazil.
+Featuring footage from recent protests and political events in Brazil, interviews with people on the street and in refugee camps in Europe.
+It poses the same questions that Rosa Luxemburg asked one hundred years before about freedom and power, capitalism and socialism, globalisation and imperialism, war and peace, humanity and nature; with an urgency and super relevance of the world around us today.

-Rózà premièred at Curitiba Theatre Festival in April 2014 had two seasons at Casa do Povo and a tour with Circuito Cultural Paulista, performed at Tempo Festival in Rio de Janeiro 2015 and is touring a selection of high schools that were recently occupied by students in Sao Paulo 2016.
+Rózà premièred at Curitiba Theatre Festival in April 2014 had two seasons at Casa do Povo and a tour with Circuito Cultural Paulista, performed at Tempo Festival in Rio de Janeiro 2015 and won the Ze Renato prize to tour a selection of high schools that were occupied by students in Sao Paulo 2016.